nehalkhan2410/General/JavaScript/Console.md

 <img src="./images/Console_count.png" alt="Console count" style="width:60%;padding:0 20%;"/>

-- You can check how much time a block of code took to execute using `console.time()` and `console.timeLog()` which both take the same label as a paramter and surrounding them around the block of code for which you want to calculate the time.
+- You can check how much time a block of code took to execute using `console.time()` and `console.timeLog()` which both take the same label as a parameter and surrounding them along the block of code for which you want to calculate the time.

 ```javascript
 console.time("time to complete");